The Complete Guide to Bathroom Water Pressure

 Cleaning Taps and Shower Heads

-Thoroughly clean your taps, removing limescale and any dirt that may be on it or in the water outlet.
+Thoroughly clean your taps, removing limescale and any dirt that may be on them or in the water outlet.
 Limescale can build up over time, so regular cleaning will avoid this.
 The same goes for your shower, which can become clogged with limescale or dirt.
 Remove the shower head to clean or use a bag around.
-You can find out more here.
 Also, make sure you check the shower hose isn’t kinked or damaged.